kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 -----

 ### RW Screencast Title:
-Accessing data using oAuth
+Accessing data using OAuth

 ### Course Description:
 Using OAuth to access data from a popular site such as Strava inside an iOS application

 TH - Intro
 ------------
 Hi everybody, this is Spiro.
-Today we’re going to explore integrating third party data via an API by way of OAuth, specifically OAuth2.
+Today we’re going to explore integrating third party data via an API by way of OAuth, specifically OAuth2 which is now the industry standard

 In this screencast, we'll leverage the popular fitness service Strava and use their API to retrieve a list of running activities with distance and time.
 And, we'll look at the Swift library OAuthSwift to help make this process a little easier.